mg4gh/MGMapViewer/docs/Features/MainTrackFeatures/TrackRecord/trackrecord.md

 track is neither ascending nor descending.

 If you use instead of "Stop Track" the "Stop segment" button, then you can continue the track recording later with the "Start Segment" Button.
-So the track consists of a number of segments, which is typically just 1.
+So a track consists of a number of segments, which is typically just 1.

 **Note**: As long as the GPS is switched on there is a Notification active.
 It disappears after switching the GPS off.